-Sieminski, a Democrat, was the representative for New Jersey's 13th congressional district from 1951 to 1958.
+Sieminski was the representative for New Jersey’s 13th congressional district and was a Democrat.
+He served from 1951 to 1958.

 From Jan 1951 to Aug 1958, Sieminski missed 38 of 670 roll call votes, which is 5.7%.
 This is much worse than the median of 2.5% among the lifetime records of representatives serving in Aug 1958.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 The information on this page is originally sourced from a variety of materials, including: